Why the fuck didn’t I drive?

 “You bastard!
 You gave me syphilis!”

 Sabine slapped Arnoldson across the face, and all of the remaining eyes on the bus turned in Sabine and Arnoldson’s direction.
-The girl that had been giggling as Arnoldson kissed her neck before Sabine approached had stopped laughing and was looking at Arnoldson and Sabine in confusion.
+The girl had stopped laughing and was looking at Arnoldson and Sabine in confusion.
 Sabine could tell that this girl was trying to figure out if they were a boy or a girl.
 Arnoldson’s “date” looked like she had just stepped out of one of those CW shows Sabine never told their serious art friends they watched.
 Cheek bones like a Hellenic sculpture and pouty lips.
 A designer purse that Sabine would have had to have sold more pieces than she had in the last six months to afford.

 Arnoldson rubbed his face where Sabine had slapped him.
 There was a light red mark forming there.
-Sabine was not the most athletic of Hodges alumni.
 Arnoldson studied Sabine with his drunken, lascivious gaze and decided he didn’t recognize her.

 “You must have me mistaken for somebody else, sweetie.
 I don’t have those problems.”